bignerdranch/Freddy/README.md

 ## Conclusion

-The primary goal of BNRSwiftJSON is to provide an elegant and safe solution to parsing JSON in Swift.
+The primary goal of Freddy is to provide an elegant and safe solution to parsing JSON in Swift.
 A related, if not secondary, goal is to provide an idiomatic solution to JSON parsing.
 The solution we have provided involves a fair amount concepts borrowed from Functional Programming, a fact that isn't all that important to know.